Online Master of Science in Health Communication

-Health care issues affect billions worldwide, and can range from health care reform to environmental crises.
-An effective and responsible communication strategy requires professionals with an understanding of biosystems and disease, nutrition and public health, the American health care system, and epidemiology—and the ability to communicate information in a way both the media and the public can understand.
+Success in this endeavor requires an understanding of biosystems and disease, the social and cultural determinants of public health, the American healthcare system, and epidemiology—and the critical ability to communicate information in a way both the media and the public can understand.

-Developed by Boston University’s College of Communication and Metropolitan College, the Master of Science in Health Communication (MSHC) is the first degree of its type to be offered online, providing academic and professional preparation for students who wish to work within this important and emerging field.
-The multidisciplinary program focuses on the intersection of health care, marketing, health literacy, public relations, and digital media in order to prepare students for the breadth of issues they will encounter as health communicators—from medical breakthroughs and the development of new products to government policies and public health challenges, and many others.
+To prepare students for emerging roles in healthcare marketing, public and media relations, digital and integrated health communication, education, promotion, and advocacy, Boston University’s College of Communication and Metropolitan College collaborate to offer the Master of Science in Health Communication (MSHC)—the first degree of its type to be offered online.
+The multidisciplinary program focuses on the intersection of healthcare, marketing, health literacy, public relations, and digital media in order to prepare students for the breadth of issues they will encounter as health communicators—from medical breakthroughs and the development of new products to government policies and public health challenges, and many others.

 Students who complete the master’s degree in Health Communication will be able to:

 - Employ communication strategy, methods, and technology to communicate information, influence audiences, or affect change on health-related topics and issues.

 - Evaluate the value and significance of traditional, social, and digital media practice in the health communication field.

 - Demonstrate competence in communicating about healthcare, including how to develop purpose-driven, audience-specific materials.